-Based at Guy’s and St Thomas’ Hospital in London, the Dreadnought service offers priority NHS treatment for working seafarers.
+Based at St Thomas’ Hospital in London, the Dreadnought service offers priority NHS treatment for working seafarers.
 This can be be vital for crew members on merchant ships who are not permitted to work if they have certain medical conditions, in case of an emergency whilst at sea.

 It is not a separate unit in the hospital — patients are treated in whatever ward or facility is best suited to their needs.
 The aim is to treat you as quickly as possible and allow you to return to work.